Mittal-Analytics/deep-search/README.md

 import os
 from deep_search.deep_search import find_blacklist_urls, generate_tsv, get_results

-# We recommend using environment variables to keep these credentials secure, read GOOGLE_CLOUD_KEY, CX and CACHE_VERSION from the environment variables.
+# We recommend using environment variables to keep these credentials secure
+# read GOOGLE_CLOUD_KEY, CX and CACHE_VERSION from the environment variables.
 CX = os.environ['CX']
 GOOGLE_CLOUD_KEY = os.environ['GOOGLE_CLOUD_KEY']
 CACHE_VERSION = os.environ['CACHE_VERSION']
-# Specify CACHE_VERSION as None for no caching.
+# Specify CACHE_VERSION as None for no caching or use values like
+# "v1", "v2", "v3", "1", "2", "3" otherwise.

 # Define the terms you want to generate the list of common urls for
 search_terms = [